Bondage Rope Tying 101

 Tighten and Secure the Loops

-Check that the loops are symmetrical and secure but not too tight and that circulation remains unrestricted.
+- Check that the loops are symmetrical and secure but not too tight, ensuring circulation remains unrestricted.
 Make any necessary adjustments before proceeding.

 Additional Techniques to Explore